snakers4/cft-contest-2018/src/article.md

 ## **Post-processing heuristics**

 ### **Heuristic that worked**

-Savva, AV
+After building the first seq2seq model we noticed that sometimes model predicts class 0 (phrase doesn't contains error), but predicted phrase is different from original one.
+We used this as a heuristic to change predicted class from 0 to 1 (phrase contains error), that gave us 0.5-1.5% boost, depending on the quality of the model (less for strong models).

-After building the first seq2seq model we noticed that sometimes the model predicted class 1 (with errors), but failed to change the phrase.
-We used this as a heuristic, that gave us from 0.5% boost to 1% boost, depending on the quality of the model (worse for strong models).
+Another heuristic was in changing predicted class/phrase to predictions from quite different model (like Keras one) in cases when we are sure that there is a mistake in predictions (model predicts class 1, but predicted phrase is equal to original phrase).

 ### **Heuristics that did not work, or that we did not explore**